-Rather than spend hours wandering the aisles of your local stores in your first week, let us help you make sense of your first apartment grocery list.
-Here is our best estimate of the most common things you’ll need when you move into your new home.
-Tip: print it out and walk around your home with it, crossing off anything you’ve already purchased, and then take it with you when you go out shopping.
+Moving into a new apartment is an exciting time, but it can also be overwhelming as you try to remember all the things you need for each room.
+To save you from spending hours wandering the aisles of your local stores in your first week, we’ve created a comprehensive grocery list of the most common items you’ll need when you move into your new home.
+Print it out, walk around your home with it, and check off anything you’ve already purchased.
+Then, take it with you when you go out shopping.

 Here’s a printer-friendly version: